Solace (2015 film)

 Solace is a 2015 American mystery thriller film directed by Afonso Poyart and starring Anthony Hopkins, Colin Farrell, Jeffrey Dean Morgan and Abbie Cornish.
-The film was released on December 16, 2016, by Lionsgate Premiere.
-The film is about a psychic doctor, John Clancy (Anthony Hopkins), who works with FBI special agent Joe Merriwether (Jeffrey Dean Morgan) in search of serial killer Charles Ambrose (Colin Farrell).
+Its storyline follows a psychic doctor, John Clancy (Anthony Hopkins), who works with FBI special agent Joe Merriwether (Jeffrey Dean Morgan) in search of serial killer Charles Ambrose (Colin Farrell).

 The film's script was originally planned and developed as a sequel to the 1995 thriller film Se7en, but the idea was eventually scrapped.
 Solace was completed as a standalone film.

+Solace was released on December 16, 2016, by Lionsgate Premiere.
+It received generally negative reviews from critics.

 Plot

+FBI Agent Joe Merriwether and criminal psychologist Dr Katherine Cowles are investigating a series of murders committed with elaborate methods.
+With little progress, Merriwether decides he needs to consult with a former colleague, and psychic, Dr John Clancy.
+Clancy has lived in isolation since the death of his daughter two years before.
+He is capable of seeing the future, or possibilities of futures, from a mere touch of a person.

-Dr. John Clancy has lived in isolation since the death of his daughter two years ago.
-The psychic is contacted by his friend Joe Merriwether, an FBI special agent, who asks for his help in tracking down a serial killer with very elaborate methods.
-Joe seems unable to convince Clancy, but when his partner Katherine Cowles enters and touches Clancy on the shoulder after giving him the case files, Clancy envisions a violent future event with blood spilling down Katherine's forehead, among other insights into her life.
+Merriwether seems unable to convince Clancy to take part in the case, but when Cowles enters and touches him on the shoulder after giving him the case files, he envisions a violent future event with blood spilling down Katherine's forehead, among other insights into her life.
 Clancy reluctantly agrees.
-FBI special agent Cowles, Merriwether's partner, is skeptical of Clancy's gift, but is soon convinced otherwise.
+Cowles initial skepticism of his gift soon gives way.

-The victims all found to have been suffering from terminal illnesses.
+The victims are all found to have been suffering from terminal illnesses.
 Clancy realizes the killer has abilities exceeding his own.
 Merriwether is shot by the suspect.
 He says that he was diagnosed with terminal cancer before dying in the hospital.

 After the funeral, Clancy is confronted by the killer, who explains he is sparing his victims from a slow death, killing them out of mercy, and that he arranged Merriwether's death.
 He arrogantly declares he has seen all the possible outcomes of their confrontation, but Clancy surprises him.
 Nonetheless, the killer escapes after distracting police by saying Clancy has a gun.

-Cowles discovers the killer is a man called Charles Ambrose.
+Cowles discovers the killer is Charles Ambrose.
 Clancy is forced to test his abilities to their limits and is able to intercept Ambrose as he poisons his latest victim.
 Clancy tells him he has no right to take time away from even the terminally ill, such as his friend Merriwether.

 Cowles and Clancy finally confront Ambrose in a subway car.
 Ambrose tells Clancy that he is dying and asks Clancy to shoot him.
-He wants Clancy to take over the role of mercy killing and warns him that Cowles will be killed if he does not shoot him.
-Cowles runs up behind Clancy and both Ambrose and Clancy fire their weapons.
+He wants him to take over the role of mercy killing and warns him that Cowles will be killed if he does not shoot him.
+She runs up behind Clancy and both Ambrose and Clancy fire their weapons.
 Ambrose dies and Clancy is injured.
-Clancy and Cowles become close, and Clancy sees Cowles as the daughter he lost.
+Clancy and Cowles become close, as he sees her as the daughter he lost.

 In the hospital, Clancy gives Cowles a letter for his wife, with whom Clancy reconciles.
 He recalls euthanizing his own daughter as she was dying from leukemia.